awafaa-zz/WikiWafaa/saltstack.md

      keypath: '/etc/pki/tls/certs/localhost.key'
      pempath: '/etc/pki/tls/certs/localhost.pem'

-If you do not wish to use ssl, use `tls: False`
+* If you do not wish to use ssl, use `tls: False`
+* To bind to a specific IP instead of all available change `0.0.0.0` to whichever IP you want

 You will need to change ownership of several files so that non-root users can use salt.